- Played on: Xbox One X, PC

 - Released: 26.10.2018 (consoles), 5.11.2019 (PC)

 For example, everything in the game is designed around travel on horseback.
-This is the last days of the frontier, but still too early for true mass transit or cars.
+These are the last days of the frontier, but still too early for true mass transit or cars.
 The remote townships and rickety cabins are only reachable by horse, and getting anywhere takes time.

 First, you need to feed your horse so that it has more stamina.
-Then you need to groom it, so that its temperament is good.
-Then you need to plan your route to the location, because riding off the ready made roads makes the horses stamina drain faster.
-Your horse might also get spooked by other wildlife (including snakes, which are exceedingly hard to spot, but that won’t stop your horse suddenly bucking you off the saddle because of it), so you need to constantly reassure said horse by patting it while riding.
-Meanwhile, you better have remembered weather appropriate gear, because if it gets too cold, you will lose health.
+Then you need to groom it so that its temperament is good.
+Then you need to plan your route to the location because riding off the ready-made roads makes the horse’s stamina drain faster.
+Your horse might also get spooked by other wildlife (including snakes, which are exceedingly hard to spot, but that won’t stop your horse from suddenly bucking you off the saddle because of it), so you need to reassure said horse by patting it constantly while riding.
+Meanwhile, you better have remembered weather-appropriate gear because you will lose health if it gets too cold.
 You also need to eat and keep up your stamina.
 And your gear.
 And your temperament.
 And both you and your horse need to bathe.

 It’s not that these kinds of mechanisms are inherently bad either.
-Many of my favorite games feature some aspects of “realism” to enhance their immersion, but it’s never at the sake of fun.
-CONAN EXILES, an online action role playing game with heavy building elements, introduces early on concepts of hunger, weather, and stamina.
-These can all be buffed fairly easily, and finding materials to make new clothes becomes a meta-game of its own.
+Many of my favorite games feature some aspects of “realism” to enhance their immersion, but it’s never for the sake of fun.
+CONAN EXILES, an online action role-playing game with heavy building elements, introduces early concepts of hunger, weather, and stamina.
+These are all buffed fairly easily, and finding materials to make new clothes becomes a meta-game of its own.
 Even when it punishes you for your own failures, it’s not long before you’re back on your feet.
-The same can’t be said for RDR2, literally, as even the animation of standing up from your numerous stumbles (the characters behave like they’re perpetually drunk) are long and elaborate – another indication of the indulgence of throwing everything at the engine just because you can.
+The same can’t be said for RDR2, as even the animation of getting up from your numerous stumbles is a long and elaborate process.
+Another indication of the indulgence of throwing everything at the engine just because you can.

 In a vacuum, the animations are beautiful.
-Intricate care has been put into each seam in a jacket, hair on a horse, and brim in a hat.
-Little things like the main character looking at his boots when the ground changes, or the way the character wades through different sections of mud based on thickness, are all equally wondrous and well made.
-But they’re the kind of things that are more fun to watch and marvel how well they’re put together rather than play with.
+Intricate care and detail are in each seam, hair, and brim.
+Little touches constantly amaze.
+The characters will glance at their feet when the ground changes.
+Thick mud lingers on soles.
+Your breath is visible in colder climates.
+But they’re things that are more fun to watch and marvel at than play with.
 Hunting animals, for example, is something the game forces you to do often.
-Animals provide pelts for clothes and money, and meat for sustenance.
-In theory it’s an intense battle of wits with the wild, where your skill is tested by every aspect of nature around you.
+Animals provide pelts for clothes and money and meat for sustenance.
+In theory, it’s an intense battle of wits with the wild, which tests your skills through the nature around you.